byjosh/index_formatter/README.md

 `-c` outputs a CSV (if one does not use `-c` then it outputs an HTML file)  - as the `-t` option will necessary produce a large number of new entries if tags are much used one may wish to manually prune some of those entries - and a CSV file open in a spreadsheet where one can right click and delete irrelevant rows - might be a good way to do that - hence the option of CSV output via the `-c` option.

-On Windows in Powershell the command using those options is like:
+On Windows in PowerShell the command using those options is like:

 `python3.exe .\index_formatter.py .\test_book_before_page.csv -o "output_file_title" -c -t`